ThibaultFillion/strengths/documentation/fundamentals.rst

 Species (Species class)
 ^^^^^^^^^^^^^^^^^^^^^^^

 A chemical species is a type of molecule.
-A system typically comport multiple instances of any species across its space.
+A system typically contains multiple instances of any species across its space.
 Species can diffuse and be consumed or produced in reactions.

 Reaction (Reaction class)
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 A chemical transformation, or reaction, is an event localized in space during which some substrate species molecules are converted to some product species molecules.
-Reactions are thus represented through their stoechiometric equation :
+Reactions are thus represented by their stoechiometric equation :

 .. image:: ABC.png
   :align: center

-means that when one molecule of species A collide with a molecule of species B, they can form the a complex, which is another molecule of species C (second order reaction), with a reaction rate constant k+, and that the molecule of C can at any moment break down into a molecule of A and a molecule of C, which is the reverse reaction, (first order), whit a rate constant k-.
+In the example above, this means that when one molecule of species A collide with one molecule of species B, they can form the a complex, which is another molecule of species C (second order reaction), with a reaction rate constant $k_+$, and that the molecule of C can at any moment break down into a molecule of A and a molecule of C, which is the reverse reaction, (first order), whit a rate constant k-.

 Network (RDNetwork class)
 ^^^^^^^^^^^^^^^^^^^^^^^^^